 “It’s helped me with my mind big time, because for a while there I just wanted to give up,” he said.

-The approach at the Bronx VA bucks a trend that goes well beyond the VA health-care system.
+Beyond the VA The approach at the Bronx VA bucks a trend that goes well beyond the VA health-care system.

 “Doctors of my generation were taught not to worry about the addictive potential of opioids if a patient had true pain,” Dr. G. Caleb Alexander, co-director for the Johns Hopkins Center for Drug Safety and Effectiveness, told the Senate Veterans Affairs Committee last week.
 “Although well-intentioned, many doctors have unwittingly contributed to soaring opioid use.”